rapiz1/rathole/docs/build-guide.md

 ```
 cargo build --release
 ```
+You may need to pre-install [openssl](https://docs.rs/openssl/latest/openssl/index.html) dependencies in Unix-like systems.

 ## Customize the build
 `rathole` comes with lots of *crate features* that determine whether a certain feature will be compiled or not.
 Supported features can be checked out in `[features]` of [Cargo.toml](../Cargo.toml).